Advertiser Disclosure

 Not in the military anymore?
 Don’t worry, we still have you covered with our guide to the best credit cards for military veterans.

-The Amex Platinum card has a whole host of benefits, one of which is cell phone insurance.
-This means that if you pay your phone bill with your card, you’ll be able to make a claim in the event your phone is stolen or damaged.
+The Amex Platinum card has a ton of benefits, one of which is cell phone insurance.
+If you pay your monthly phone bill with this card, you can make a claim in the event your phone is stolen or damaged.

-There are limitations to this; your total claim amount cannot be more than $800 and you can only make 2 claims in a 12-month period.
-There’s also a $50 deductible.
-However, this is a great perk to have on a card for which you’re paying no annual fee.
+There are limitations to be aware of.
+Your total claim amount cannot exceed $800, and you can only make 2 claims in a 12-month period.
+There’s also a $50 deductible you need to pay.
+However, this is a great perk while not paying an annual fee.

 Final Thoughts